Generic selectors

 These examples absolutely prove that the birth of a child is cause for one of the greatest joys and celebrations.
 While these do not necessarily extrapolate to keeping it as an annual event, neither do they reject the idea.
 If celebrating an annual birthday is wrong, then we must conclude that celebrating the day a child is born is also inappropriate.
 However, that is neither biblical nor in keeping with the mind of God.
 The wisest man who ever lived said:

-PSALM 127:3-5 Lo, children are the inheritance of the LORD; the fruit of the womb is a reward.
-4 As arrows are in the hand of a mighty man, so are the children of one’s youth.
-5 Happy is the man who has his quiver full of them; they shall not be ashamed, when they speak with their enemies in the gate.
+PSALMS 127:3-5 Behold, children are a heritage [inheritance] from the LORD, The fruit of the womb is a reward.
+4 Like arrows in the hand of a warrior, So are the children of one’s youth.
+5 Happy is the man who has his quiver full of them; They shall not be ashamed, But shall speak with their enemies in the gate.

 Solomon said that children bring blessings and great happiness to parents, regardless of whether it is the initial birth or as the years go by.
 No parent ever forgets the birth of a child:

-PROVERBS 17:6 Children’s children are the crown of old men, and the glory of children are their fathers.
+PROVERBS 17:6 Children’s children are the crown of old men, And the glory of children is their father.

 Children are result of the strong desire of a husband and wife for a family.
 If they celebrate a wedding anniversary, why should they withhold from celebrating the birth of their children each year?